Amoyzzz/chess/README.md

 Version 1_EngineBase

-Welcome to Athena!
-The world's best chess engine.

-Using a Minimax algorithm which is pruned using an Alpha-Beta pruner, Athena delivers the best chess moves with a depth of 24 in breakneck speed.
+Welcome to Athena, a free chess engine made to quickly and efficiently defeat human players and other chess engines.

 Developed by @Amoyzzz, @Endqrmqn, and @NicholasIGuess.

 Uses [bhlangonijr/chesslib](github.com/bhlangonijr/chesslib) for backend move generation.

+Increase Search Depth (increase to a depth of 20+)

+dynamic heatmaps

+chessUCI